hlaueriksson/conductofcode.io/_posts/2017-03-31-secure-and-explore-aspnet-core-web-apis.md

 * The `InjectOnCompleteJavaScript` method injects JavaScript to invoke when the Swagger UI has successfully loaded.
 I will get back to this later.

 * The `UseStaticFiles` method enables static file serving.
-The injected JavaScript for the Swagger UI is served from `wwwroot` folder.
+The injected JavaScript for the Swagger UI is served from the `wwwroot` folder.

 * The `UseJwtBearerAuthentication` method adds JWT bearer token middleware to the web application pipeline.
 `Audience` and `Issuer` will be used to validate the tokens.